 Abatements will go into effect the first of the month following the due date for repairs.
-If the owner makes repairs during the abatement period, payment will resume on the day the unit passes inspection.
+If the owner makes repairs during the abatement period, payment will resume on the day prior to the date the unit passes inspection unless verifiable documentation provided by the owner shows the actual date the repairs were made.
 CMHA will recoup from future disbursements any amounts owed as an overpayment.
 Payments will be recouped from future of housing assistance payments.
 To avoid a hardship on the owner, for overpayments of two or more months may be paid in accordance with a repayment agreement to reimburse the funds.